Dave Marsh examines a host of boating stereo systems from JL Audio, Fusion, Marine AV and Naim

-Although I trust my ears, for a second opinion I called one of Britain’s premier RIB builders, and its head of production said that it fits Fusion as standard because of its amazing connectivity, but installs JL Audio when a customer demands the best audio quality.
+Although I trust my ears, for a second opinion I called one of Britain’s premier RIB builders, and its head of production said that it fits Fusion boating stereo systems as standard because of its amazing connectivity, but installs JL Audio when a customer demands the best audio quality.

 Connectivity and versatility

 Fusion and JL Audio are not the only players.
-If your hi-fi needs to withstand the elements, by far the best single source I found for alternatives was an outfit called Marine AV who handles marine hi-fi from Alpine, Clarion, JBL, and Sony, among others.
+If your boating stereo system needs to withstand the elements, by far the best single source I found for alternatives was an outfit called Marine AV who handles marine hi-fi from Alpine, Clarion, JBL, and Sony, among others.

 Marine AV also stocks a range of waterproof housings, so if you have a great hi-fi head unit in your car, an option is to replicate that on your boat, install a housing, and add speakers as required.

-However, when it comes to connectivity and functionality, I found nothing remotely as comprehensive as Fusion’s equipment.
+However, when it comes to connectivity and functionality, I found nothing remotely as comprehensive as Fusion’s boating stereo systems.

 Fusion-Link provides integral wireless, Bluetooth and HMDI, and Fusion’s units also have NMEA2000 and ethernet, which allows on-screen control from the luxury of a connected chartplotter.